mvolkmann/blog/src/ocaml.md

 but doing this is odd!

-A `let` expression binds an identifier to the value of an expression whose scope is the expression that follows.
+A `let` expression binds an identifier to the value of an expression whose scope is the expression that follows the `in` keyword.
 The value of a `let` expression is the value of its expression with all occurrences of the identifier replaced with its value.
 For example, the value of this `let` expression is `3`: